openjdk/jfx/CONTRIBUTING.md

 Feature requests
 ----------------

-All new feature requests, including any API changes, need prior discussion on the [openjfx-dev](https://mail.openjdk.java.net/mailman/listinfo/openjfx-dev) mailing list, even if there is already an open
+If you find yourself wishing for a feature that doesn't exist in OpenJFX, you are probably not alone.
+There are bound to be others out there with similar needs.
+Many of the features that OpenJFX has today have been added because our users saw the need.
+Please be aware that all new feature requests, including any API changes, need prior discussion on the [openjfx-dev](https://mail.openjdk.java.net/mailman/listinfo/openjfx-dev) mailing list, even if there is already an open
 [JBS issue](https://bugs.openjdk.java.net).
 See the [New features / API additions](#new-features--api-additions) section below for more information.

 Contributing code and documentation changes